Updated: Feb 18

-Depending on the preferences of the individual planner, the designer will have varying levels of freedom to make decisions about the event.
+Depending on the individual planner's preferences, the designer will have varying levels of freedom to make decisions about the event.
 Some services offer packages with both planners and designers.

 But event planners handle the parts of wedding planning that are hardest to do on your own.
 On your wedding day, you want to be focused on enjoying your special day, not whether all your guests made it from the hotel to the venue.
 Count on event planners from Entyse Lyfe to ensure that everything runs smoothly leading up to and on the day of your wedding.